kedar5045/restraunt/README.md

-it is a restruant website made with html css javascript this website is made for ordering food from the website
+it is a restruant website made with html this website is made for ordering food from the website